 [See a PDF translation of "Yeshua's (the Lord's) Prayer" into Hebrew with English transliteration.]

 Did the Disciples Pray to Yeshua?

 The NT reports people "calling upon" or "invoking" (epikaleo) the name of Yeshua as Lord (Acts 7:59; Rom 10:12-14).
 The same phrase refers to calling on God (Acts 2:21; 2 Cor 1:23; 1 Pet 1:17), and reflects the Hebrew qara beShem YHVH (Gen 13:4; Isa 64:6; Ps 116:13).

 In Romans 10:12-13, Paul quotes Joel 3:5 (Eng 2:32), which speaks of calling upon YHVH.
 Paul, however, applies this passage to Yeshua.
-The implication is not that Yeshua "is" YHVH, but that his lordship is the present, earthly manifestation of God's sovereign reign (kingdom) through him as his Lord and Messiah (Rom 10:9-14; Heb 1:10; 1 Pet 3:15).
+The implication is not that Yeshua "is" YHVH, but that his lordship is the present, earthly manifestation of God's sovereign reign (kingdom) exercised through him as his Lord and Messiah (Rom 10:9-14; Heb 1:10; 1 Pet 3:15).

-"You shall call his name Yeshua, for it is he who will save [Heb. yasha] his people from their sins."
+It's helpful to remember that the name "Yeshua" in Hebrew means "the LORD saves" [YHVH yasha]:"You shall call his name Yeshua, for it is he who will save [Heb, yasha] his people from their sins."
 (Matt 1:21)

 "God has brought to Israel a Savior [Heb, moshia, from yasha], Yeshua."
 (Acts 13:23)